Featured

 b.
 Applicants should accompany police clearance, copies of certificates (where necessary), copies of passport and or ID.

 c.
-Application closes April 14, 2025.
+Application closes on March 31, 2025.

 Interested applicants may submit personally to MIMRA or send their resume complete with detailed job description together with an application letter, police clearance, health clearance, two (2) letters of reference, diploma and/or certificates (where necessary) with 2x2 pictures to This email address is being protected from spambots.
 You need JavaScript enabled to view it..